After making it to Santiago de Compostela, many pilgrims decide to continue on to the sea, to reflect, and to truly finish their Camino.

 This little fishing town, located on the coast of Galicia, is considered one of the last stops of the Camino de Santiago.
 But in order to understand how this small remote village became an essential part of the Camino, we must dive into history.

-What about you?
-Where do you want to end your Camino?
+Where do you want to end your Camino de Santiago?

 *pedra dos Cadrís: ‘pedra’ is the Galician word for stone (piedra in Spanish).
 Cadrís is also a Galician word and it means hips.